-- Protect public services from the EU’s trade and investment agenda
+- To protect public services from the EU’s trade and investment agenda!

 For four years, I’ve been driven to bring you real-life stories told by the very communities that don’t receive the coverage they deserve.
 Understand how racism, exploitation and poverty are pre-assigned fates chosen by those in power, and how communities experiencing this are overcoming it together.

 You may have noticed that, unlike the vast majority of publications, MNF remains free of ads, sponsors and rich investors.
 Independence is everything and we will not be influenced by those in a position of privilege or power.
 Therefore, I invite only our audience to support this project and only you to help us keep doing what we do.